RexRowan/rexy/content/post/hello.md

   - categories
   - tags
 featured:
-  url: Artemis.jpg # relative path of the image
+  url: /img/artemis.jpg # relative path of the image
   alt: Artemis  # alternate text for the image
   caption: Artemis # image caption
   credit: Rexy # image credit
   previewOnly: true # show only preview image (true/false)
 ---

- Hello everyone, this is my first post!

  Artemis is a genome browser and annotation tool that allows visualisation of sequence features, next generation data and the results of analyses within the context of the sequence, and also its six-frame translation.

 ![Artemis](https://meanmachinerex.netlify.app/img/artemis.jpg)

+You can view the repo on [Github](https://github.com/sanger-pathogens/Artemis)